-Between 2004 and 2006 forest tenure holders ("licensees") along with a group of public and Aboriginal representatives (the Sustainable Forest Management (SFM) Public Advisory Group), developed a Sustainable Forest Management Plan (SFMP) for the Fort St. James Defined Forest Area (DFA).
+This Sustainable Forest Management Plan (SFMP) was originally developed between 2004 and 2006 by a local group of forest licensees, stakeholders, and aboriginal representatives for the Fort St. James Defined Forest Area (DFA).
 Members of the SFM Public Advisory Group (PAG) represented a cross-section of local interests including recreation, tourism, ranching, forestry, conservation, water, community and Aboriginals.

 The SFMP includes a set of values, objectives, indicators and targets that address environmental, economic and social aspects of forest management in the Fort St. James DFA.
 The plan is based on the Canadian Standards Association (CSA) Sustainable Forest Management; Requirements and Guidance, which is one of the primary certification systems currently being used in British Columbia.
 A SFMP developed according to the CSA standard sets performance objectives and targets over a defined forest area (DFA) to reflect local and regional interests.
 Consistent with most certifications, and as a minimum starting point, the CSA standard requires compliance with existing forest policies, laws and regulations.
-Working with the PAG, this SFMP has undergone substantive revisions in 2011 to reflect the requirements of the newest CSA standard's requirements (CSA Z809-08)
+Substantive changes to the SFMP occurred in 2011, in order to address the CSA1 standard requirements, as well as to standardize SFMP content across various operations.
+This current version of the SFMP reflects the requirements of the CSA standard's requirements (CSA Z809-16).